-Devices should have a screen size of 11 inches, an appropriate keyboard, USB connectivity and inbuilt webcam and microphone.
+Devices should have a screen size of 13 inches, an appropriate keyboard, USB connectivity and inbuilt webcam and microphone.
 They should have 256GB storage and 8GB RAM.

-• Software and apps:
+Software and apps:

 Devices should have a web browser installed.
-Students are offered free Microsoft Office 365 and Adobe Creative Cloud.
+Students are offered free Microsoft 365 and Adobe Creative Cloud.
+If students require assistance in obtaining free software, please see the TSO.

-• Getting involved:
+Getting involved:

 To begin using your device at school, students and parents must sign the BYOD user charter and return it to the TSO's office.
-Students must keep their devices safe and secure at all times, and ensure that use of devices is in accordance with Bossley Park High School and Department of Education policies.
-Families may choose to purchase insurance for their devices.
+Students must keep their devices safe and secure at all times and ensure that use of devices is in accordance with Bossley Park High School and Department of Education policies.